Hipgineer/HiEngine/src/HiPhysics/readme.txt

+#HiPhysics
-HiPhysics, which is physics core of the HiEngine, is private.
+- is the physics engine of the HiEngine.
+- is private yet. it's under developing.